The Safest Way to Store Your Above-Ground Pool for the Winter—Fast

 1. Get That Storage Space Sorted

 Okay, so you’re not taking down the entire pool, which would take up a good amount of space.
 But that pump, plumbing, and filter aren’t a walk in the park to store, either.
 Make sure you have a safe, dry space cleared out for your equipment before you start taking anything apart.
 If you live in a place with freezing temperatures, you’ll also want that space to have heating.
 Otherwise, it could get cold enough in that “safe” space to crack your equipment, anyway.
+A basement can be an ideal location for storing the pool liner or equipment, as it is typically climate-controlled and helps protect against extreme temperatures and humidity.

 2. Take Those Lines Down—and Dry Them Out